UCSBCarpentry/ucsbcarpentry.github.io/content/community/workshops.md

 files and customize for the event. * EventBrite: make 30 tickets available, and waiting list of 10. * Don't forget to include data downloads on the setup instructions.

-## Publicize to list: See spreadsheet in Google shared Drive for UCSB carpentry